 |Study Period||Start date||Census date||WW date||End date|

-- analyse the theory and practical problems of corporate finance in the modern business environment
+- Critically analyse the theory and practice of corporate finance in the modern business environment.

-- appraise the way corporate managers use financial theory to solve practical problems
+- Evaluate the way corporate managers use finance theory in decision making.

 |Timetable||View the lecture timetable | View the full unit timetable|